 You can use any flour you like (except maybe coconut flour) including gluten-free flour.
 Whatever flour you use is going to change the taste and texture of the muffin a little bit.
 When you change ingredients, you change the baked good and flour is no exception!
 You may need to adjust the amount of liquid you use to compensate for the different flours.

 We use plain wholemeal wheat flour, but I’ve also made these with gluten-free flour and I’ve also used half wheat flour half almond flour, although not for school lunchboxes.

-BAKING POWDER: If you use self-raising flour, you can skip the baking powder or add a about 1 tsp. extra for extra lift.
+If you use self-raising flour, you can skip the baking powder or add about 1 tsp. extra for extra lift.
 I like to add the baking powder myself so I don’t have to buy s/r flour and I can control how much ‘raise’ my baked goods have.

-When making these muffins I only use 1/3 cup of sugar.
+My recipe only uses 1/3 cup of sugar.
 This means our muffins don’t taste really sweet, but the kids don’t mind and it keeps their sugar amounts fairly low.

 1/3 cup of sugar equals about 16 teaspoons of sugar.
 That’s about 1.33 teaspoons of sugar per muffin.